 Well, that's very different than your typical call.

-And then it raises the question well, who leaked it?
+And then it raises the question: well, who leaked it?

 And he lays it out passionately and in great specificity and great detail.

-And then the Secretary of State leaks the call, but of course the media focuses in on only one phrase that we're only looking for 11,000 or 12,000 votes here, 11,000, whatever it is, ignoring that the president was making the larger case that there was a lot more votes that he believes he won by, and that was the larger case he was laying out there.
+And then the Secretary of State leaks the call, but of course the media focuses in on only one phrase that we're only looking for 11,000 or 12,000 votes here, 11,000, whatever it is, ignoring that the president was making the larger case, that there was a lot more votes that he believes he won by, and that was the larger case he was laying out there.

-In other words, that there's enough corruption in the vote where we believe, he believes, lawyers believe would have overturned the election had in fact that dopey Secretary of State not gone into the consent decree agreement.
+In other words, that there's enough corruption in the vote where we believe, he believes, his lawyers believe, would have overturned the election had, in fact, that dopey Secretary of State not gone into the consent decree agreement, which then brings us to the issue of, well, now we've got this guy, Raphael Warnock, and John Osuf with his ties to China.

-Rafael Warnock is, you know, dangerous rhetoric, radicalism.
+Raphael Warnock is, you know, dangerous rhetoric, radicalism.

 Nobody can serve God in the military.